HUNTINGTON HALF IRON, OLYMPIC AND SPRINT TRIATHLON

 *Buoys will mark the course turns

-*Kayaks and other safety personell will line the course
+*Kayaks and other safety personel will line the course

-*For the TT portion of the race start, race numbers do not determine starting order.
+*For the race start, race numbers do not determine starting order.
 This is a self-seeded start by choice.

 *Your individual chip time starts when you cross the mat to enter the water, and stops at the run finish.